Published April, 2014

-In addition to learning about active or planned calls and the types of proposals described below, researchers are encouraged to read more about the process for Submitting a Proposal for Fiscal Year 2013.
-Whether new to EMSL or a returning user, please contact the appropriate Capability Lead(s) to discuss your resource needs before beginning any proposal.
-The Capability Leads will advise you regarding the feasibility and approach of your project plan and about opportunities for integrating other capabilities to strengthen your proposal.
-Contact information for the Capability Leads is available on EMSL's capability pages.
+In addition to learning about active or planned calls and the types of proposals described below, researchers are encouraged to read more about the process for Submitting a Proposal for Fiscal Year 2014.
+Whether new to EMSL or a returning user, please contact the appropriate Capability Lead(s) to discuss your resource requirements before beginning any proposal.
+They will advise you regarding the technical feasibility and approach of your project plan and about opportunities for strengthening your proposal by integrating additional capabilities.

-All proposals must be submitted through EMSL's User Portal and should adhere to the current year's published Proposal Guidance.
-For researchers developing full proposals for the Joint Call for Exploratory Collaborations Between EMSL and the Joint Genome Institute, the details regarding proposal format and the submittal process are unique to this Call.
+All proposals must be submitted through EMSL's User Portal and should adhere to the current year's published Proposal Guidance for the applicable proposal type.
+For researchers responding to the Joint Call for Collaborative Science between EMSL and the Joint Genome Institute, the details regarding proposal format and the submittal process are unique to this Call.
 Returning applicants to either user facility should closely review this information before starting.
 If you have questions on or difficulties with the submission process, please email firstname.lastname@example.org, or call User Support at 509-371-6003.

 Active and Planned Calls for Proposals

 The annual Call for Proposals provides two opportunities (Science Theme and JGI-EMSL Collaborative Science Initiative) for researchers to request access to EMSL resources for multiple years.
 On occasion, researchers may have opportunities to request access through special science calls that are announced outside of the normal call cycle.
 These calls will typically follow unique proposal submission, review and access schedules, and researchers should pay special attention to the details announced in these calls.
-Although other user proposals requesting one year of access or less may be submitted at any time, they will be reviewed based on the details of the requests and preference is given to user proposals submitted in response to the annual Call.
-The 2013 Call for Proposals is now closed.
+Although other user proposals requesting one year of access or less may be submitted at any time, they will be reviewed based on the details of the requests and preference is given to user proposals submitted in response to the annual Calls.